 Loeb KL, Walsh BT, Lock J, le Grange D, Jones J, Marcus S, Weaver J, Dobrow I. Open trial of family-based treatment for full and partial anorexia nervosa in adolescence: evidence of successful dissemination.
 J Am Acad Child Adolesc Psychiatry.
 2007 Jul;46(7):792-800.

 Lozano GA.
 Obesity with sexually selected anorexia nervosa.
 Med Hypotheses.
 2008;71(6):933-940.

 McNulty.
 Prevalence and contributing factors of eating disorder behaviors in active duty Navy men.
 Mil Med.
 1997;162(11):753-758.

 Moyano D, Sierra C, Brandi N, et al. Antioxidant status in anorexia nervosa.
 Int J Eating Disord.
 1999;25:99-103.

 Papadopoulos FC, Ekbom A, Brandt L, Ekselius L. Excess mortality, causes of death and prognostic factors in anorexia nervosa.
 Br J Psychiatry.
 2009;194(1):10-17.

 Pop-Jordanova N. Psychological characteristics and biofeedback mitigation in preadolescents with eating disorders.
 Ped Int.
 2000;42:76-81.

 Rakel: Textbook of Family Medicine, 8th ed.
-Philadelphia, PA: Saunders, An Imprint of Elsevier.
+Philadelphia, PA: Elsevier Saunders.
 2011.